uncleoptimus/udacityP4/README.md

 - minify?
 - add a scroll handler that temporarily disables hover effects while scrolling

-- web fonts: EOT is IE8 only...fuckit.
+- web fonts: EOT is IE8 only...fukit.
 Woff is most universal, serve that with a Arial/Verdana fallback?

 - scale images and set css size rules ... esp pizzeria img gets a couple smaller sizes..
 	- can also work in device width specific img requests

+Optimize main.js of pizzeria.html:
 - modify resizePizzas:
 	- line 406: cache doc.querySelector result
 	- why is ChangeSliderLabel a declared function when it gets called immediately after definition?